TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 This constraint is needed to ensure safety and minimize difficulty in navigating the classroom during the operation of the system.
 This constraint also will follow the American Disabilities Act allowing for individuals with limited mobility to easily navigate the room.

-<sup>2</sup> The speaker output shall not be more than 0.5 m from window or wall being measured.
+<sup>2</sup> The speaker output shall not be more than 0.5 m from the window or wall being measured.
 [Origin: System Requirements]

 This is to make sure the system is small and compact and does impede movement throughout the classroom while also meeting the delay requirements.